harryvineeth/dotfiles/README.md

 ## TODO

-- Fix ownership of files created by the script on Ubuntu 20.*
+- Fix ownership of files created by the script on Ubuntu 20.* (see tmp.sh for ideas)